 The Guildford Young Carers Fund was set up by Mike Parsons during his year as mayor in 2018/19 and is part of Guildford Philanthropy.
-The fund will award grants to support young carers in the borough of Guildford.
-Grants will support young carers by providing services or equipment that will help them with their educational, emotional and social needs.
+The Fund awards grants to support young carers in the Borough of Guildford.
+Grants of up to £400 will support young carers by providing services or equipment that will help them with their educational, emotional and social needs.

 Grants for things such as:

 - additional non-statutory support in school or college

 - extra tuition or educational support outside school or college